 A shed's a great place to protect your bike from the weather.
-But unfortunately, most sheds don't offer a whole load of protection from determined bike thieves.
+However, most garden sheds don't offer a whole load of protection from determined thieves.

-The good news is: there's a ton of things you can do to boost the security of our bike sheds and thwart those pesky robbers!
+The good news is: there's a lot of things you can do to boost the security of your bike shed and thwart those pesky robbers!

 Now, it's impossible to make any shed completely impregnable.
 Just like a bike lock, if a thief has the right tools and enough time, they can get through anything.

 So your job is to ensure that this would take so long and involve so many tools, that the thieves don't bother.
-I break my approach to shed security down into 3 steps:
+We can break this approach to shed security down into 3 steps:

 - Keeping the thief away from the shed altogether (tips 1 to 4)